NAAMSE: Framework for Evolutionary Security Evaluation of Agents: Introduction

-To address these limitations, we propose a novel framework that reframes red teaming as an optimization problem.
-Unlike multi-agent systems with lifelong learning~\citep{zhou2025autoredteamer}, our single-agent evolutionary approach uses genetic prompt mutation and corpus exploration to iteratively amplify vulnerabilities through structured transformations.
-By analyzing target model responses as fitness signals, our genetic algorithm dynamically evolves attack strategies to uncover weaknesses that static and manual methods miss.
+To address these limitations, we propose \textit{NAAMSE}, a novel pre-deployment evaluation framework that reframes red-teaming as an optimization problem.
+Unlike multi-agent lifelong learning systems~\citep{zhou2025autoredteamer}, our single-agent evolutionary approach leverages genetic prompt mutation and corpus exploration, and uses target model responses as fitness signals to dynamically evolve prompts.
+Importantly, our framework evaluates agents on two distinct dimensions: adversarial prompts (crafted inputs seeking policy violations that require refusal) and benign prompts (legitimate requests requiring assistance).
+By penalizing harmful compliance and unnecessary refusal, our approach prevents a degenerate blanket-refusal strategy from falsely appearing secure.
+A more comprehensive overview of how \textit{NAAMSE} compares to existing red-teaming frameworks is provided in~\autoref{tab:combined_related_work}.